-- One percentage applicable to eligible costs.
-This is used to calculate the actual amount of the EU-contribution as usual: and - One percentage applicable to the total accepted costs (=total eligible costs + non-refundable taxes).
+- One percentage applicable to the total accepted costs (=total eligible costs + non-refundable taxes).
 This is used to calculate the required amount of co-financing by the Beneficiaries.
 If the amount of co-financing does not reach the minimum percentage fixed in the Contract, then the EU-contribution will be reduced proportionately.

 Note that the guidelines for applicants will specify the maximum rates.
 The rates that will be fixed in the Contracts will depend on the contribution asked by the applicant(s).
-The final amount of the grant will be subject to the maximum amount laid down in the Contract, and the co-financing rates will be based on actual costs that are only known at the time of the approval of the final report.
+The final amount of the

 Provided they are necessary, directly related to the Action and incurred during the implementation period, these costs can therefore be considered as part of the co-financing of the Beneficiaries.
-The taxes can only be considered to fall within the share of co-financing of the

-Beneficiaries if they have been clearly identified in the Budget of the Action following the submission of the proposal and if the Beneficiaries can prove that they cannot recover them, unless one of the exceptions in Annex J/e3a1 applies.
+The taxes can only be considered to fall within the share of co-financing of the Beneficiaries if they have been clearly identified in the Budget of the Action following the submission of the proposal and if the Beneficiaries can prove that they cannot recover them, unless one of the exceptions in Annex J/e3a1 applies.